Nursing Homes Injuries and Abuse

 Injuries at Nursing Homes or Assisted Living Facilities

 You have entrusted the care of your loved one to the professional staff at a skilled nursing facility.
 This was a difficult decision for you and your family, but you recognized that because of physical and or financial limitations your loved one can no longer safely be cared for at home.
 So the decision is made in the best interest of your loved one and the family as a whole, that it is best to let professionals provide care for your loved one so that you may sleep comfortably knowing that your loved one is being cared for by compassionate and highly skilled professionals and receiving the best care possible.
 In most cases and at most nursing homes that is exactly what you and your loved one receives.
+What you did not anticipate is nursing home injury and abuse.
 What happens if you are unfortunate and the facility your loved one resides in is not so professional and your loved one is neglected, abused or injured ?
 It is a sad state of affairs, that at some facilities the only concern is how much money it can make off of your loved ones and your family.

 Call the Law Office of James C. Siebert & Associates, P.C. /Elder Law & Estate Planning Attorneys of Illinois, P.C. at (847)253-7500 today to schedule an appointment with an experienced Elder Law Attorney to discuss your options.